THIS TRIP IS NOW SOLD OUT

 Andrew Jefford was gracious, charming, knowledgeable and dedicated.
 I would love to do future tours with Andrew as leader."

-Assisting the instructor and making sure logistics run smoothly and that your needs are answered will be Mary Kirk-Bonnet, Sommelière-Conseil.
-Mary has been leading wine tours in France for over 10 years, and teaches wine in the Paris area.
+Assisting the instructor and making sure logistics run smoothly and that your needs are answered will be Mary Kirk, Sommelière-Conseil.
+Mary has been leading wine tours in the Loire Valley for over 10 years, and teaches wine in the Paris area.

 Check out the exclusive wine tastings and prestigious Bourgogne producers from our past Burgundy wine tours

-- Participants arrive independently to Beaune and check in to the Ibis Styles Beaune Centre, ideally located in the town center.
+- Participants arrive independently in Beaune and check in to 4-star Mercure Beaune Centre, well-located close to the town center.

 - Evening on your own in town, with our suggestions for fine restaurants.

-- Andrew Jefford will provide an extensive introduction to the Burgundy region as we journey north to Chablis.
+- Andrew will provide an extensive introduction to the Burgundy region and Chablis in particular as you journey north to Chablis.

 - Walk in the Grand Cru vineyards with a representative of Domaine William Fèvre to see the Kimmeridgian terroir, then taste through their large range of wines.

-- After lunch at the Bistrot des Grands Crus, visit another great producer like Domaine Dauvissat or Domaine Droin.
+- After a gourmet lunch at Au Fil du Zinc, visit another great producer like Droin or Louis Michel.

 - Gastronomic welcome dinner in Beaune at 1-star Le Bénaton restaurant.

-- Visit famed négociant Louis Jadot in the town of Beaune, followed by a tasting of their fine village, Premier Cru and Grand Cru wines.
+- Visit famed négociant Louis Jadot or Joseph Drouhin in Beaune, followed by a tasting of their fine village, Premier Cru and Grand Cru wines.

-- After lunch on your own, visit two of the top estates of the Côte de Nuits, like Clos de Tart, Domaine de l’Arlot or Chateau de la Tour, with extensive tastings.
+- After lunch on your own in Beaune, visit two of the top estates of the Côte de Nuits, like Clos de Tart, Domaine de l’Arlot, Chateau de la Tour or Domaine de la Vougeraie, with extensive tastings.

 - Return to Beaune for an evening on your own with our dining suggestions.